LeoLeBras/starwars/public/README.md

 $ npm start                     # or: gulp dev
 ```

-This will start a lightweight development server (browsersync dev server) with live reloading.
+This will start a lightweight development server (browsersync dev server) with live reloading (default: localhost:8000).

 #### How to build for production ?